 This is a great reads fans of Adams' work on The Hitchhiker’s Guide to the Galaxy, Dirk Gently's Detective Agency, or Dr. Who as it sheds light on Adams’ craft.
 The Hitchhiker’s Guide to the Galaxy originated in 1978 as a BBC radio comedy written by Adams, before he developed it into a five-book trilogy.
 The story follows the last surviving man on earth, Arthur Dent, after the demolition of Earth by a Vogon constructor fleet.
 Dirk Gently is a humorous detective novel about a private investigator who is trying to solve a mysterious murder while also saving the human race from extinction.
 Adams also wrote for the classic BBC sci-fi series Dr. Who.

 Through Don't Panic, Gaiman captures Adams' beloved sense of humor.
-For those who love biographies or want to dig deeper in Adams’ creative process, we highly recommend this exciting title, available this month for the first time in ebook form.
+For those who love biographies or want to dig deeper in Adams’ creative process, we highly recommend this exciting title.

 A 1991 World Fantasy Award nominee, this novel was collaboratively written by Neil Gaiman and fellow British writer Terry Pratchett.
 It is a comedic interpretation of the birth of the son of Satan and the End Times.
 The story follows an angel, Aziraphale, and a demon, Crowley, as they find ways to sabotage the coming of the end times in order to save the comforts Earth offers them.
 Although Aziraphale and Crowley are representatives of Heaven and Hell on Earth, they form a friendship and decide to work together to raise the Antichrist so he can never decide between Good and Evil, thereby postponing the end of the world.
 Now they only need to find the Antichrist...